Disappearance of the Beaumont children: Bevan Spencer von Einem

-While von Einem was known to have frequented Glenelg Beach to "perv" on the changing rooms, and was described as preoccupied with children, what argues against his involvement in the Beaumont case is that he was younger than the suspect seen with the children in 1966 (the suspect was reported to be in his mid- to late thirties, whereas von Einem was 20 or 21 at the time).
-Another important distinction is that he was convicted of murdering a 15-year-old boy and suspected of killing males in their teens and twenties; victims older than the Beaumont children or Joanne Ratcliffe and Kirste Gordon.
-Such disparities amongst victims of a serial killer are not unheard of, but unusual.
+Mr B's reference to alleged surgical experimentation corresponded to the coroner's reports on several of von Einem's alleged murder victims.
+However, while von Einem was known to have frequented Glenelg Beach to "perv" on the changing rooms, and was described as preoccupied with children, he was younger than the unidentified suspect (who was reported to be in his mid- to late thirties, whereas von Einem was in his early twenties).
+The Beaumont children were also much younger than Richard Kelvin or the other young men von Einem is believed to have targeted, who were in their teens or twenties.
+Such disparities in the modus operandi of a serial killer are unusual, but not unheard of.

-The reference to surgical experimentation von Einem had purportedly made to Mr B also corresponded to the coroner's reports on several of the murdered youths.
-Von Einem also told the witness that he had taken two girls from the Adelaide Oval during a football match, as Ratcliffe and Gordon had been; he said he had killed them but did not elaborate.

-The cases of the Beaumont children and of the Adelaide Oval abductions remain officially open.
-However, von Einem matched the police sketches of the suspect in both the Beaumont and Oval cases and, in 1989, he was identified as a suspect in a confidential police report.
+Investigations into both the Beaumont disappearance and the Adelaide Oval abductions remain officially open and, in 1989, von Einem was identified as a suspect in a confidential police report.
 In August 2007, it was reported that police were examining archival footage from the original Beaumont search, shot by Channel Seven, that shows a young man resembling von Einem among onlookers.
 The report said that police were calling for information to establish the man's identity.